 A landlord has many responsibilities to a tenant, not all of which are explicitly stated.
 'Implied terms' are part of a tenancy agreement even though they are not written down in the document.
 Here are some of the main implied terms which you should be aware of:

-This can be a tricky one as a landlord and a tenant’s interpretation of what this means might be different.
+This can be a tricky one, as a landlord and a tenant’s interpretation of what this means might be different.
 However, a ‘tenant-like manner’ has been defined in case law as ‘to do the little jobs about the place which a reasonable tenant would do.’
 These jobs might include emptying the bins on a regular basis, keeping toilets clear, as well as unblocking sinks and drains.
+It's important to make sure that both the landlord and the tenant are clear on who is responsible for repairs and maintenance right from the start of the tenancy.

 As mentioned above, the tenant should ensure the property is in good condition when their tenancy finishes.
 Exceptions can be made for ‘fair wear and tear’, but what does this mean?
 When assessing the condition of a property, think about whether something has been damaged through everyday activity or a deliberate act of negligence.